 Why visit?
 A Normandy harbour town that could have come straight out of an Impressionist painting, Honfleur was the haunt of artists like Monet and Cézanne in the 1850s, and it doesn’t look like it’s changed much since.

-SEE & DO: With its narrow, tall merchants’ houses and old stone salt stores, the Vieux Bassin (historic port) is the old heart of Honfleur and its most picture-perfect spot.
-Check out France’s largest wooden church, the Église Sainte Catherine, and take a boat trip around the port and out to the huge Pont de Normandie cable bridge.
-Or head along the coast to the pretty 19th-century seaside resorts of Deauville and Trouville for a day on their sandy beaches.
+With its narrow, tall merchants’ houses and old stone salt stores, the Vieux Bassin (historic port) is the old heart of Honfleur and its most picture-perfect spot.
+Check out France’s largest wooden church – the Église Sainte Catherine – and take a boat trip around the port and out to the huge Pont de Normandie cable bridge.
+Or head just along the coast to the pretty 19th-century seaside resorts of Deauville and Trouville for a day on their sandy beaches.

 Read more: An artistic weekend in Honfleur, Normandy